jamshedgarg/istio-training/README.md

 <br>
 Every concept is implemented live using Istio on OpenShift, ensuring learners gain job-ready expertise.
 <br>
-EX328 – ISTIO & OPENSHIFT SERVICE MESH CERTIFICATION FOCUS
+<h3>EX328 – ISTIO & OPENSHIFT SERVICE MESH CERTIFICATION FOCUS</h3>
 This course is specifically aligned with EX328.
 You will be trained to:
 <li>Configure and manage OpenShift Service Mesh</li>